DeepSCA-tool/DeepSCA-tool.github.io/_tabs/DeepSCA.md

     ```

     **Parameters:**
-    * `-i` or `--source_dir`: Path to the directory containing the project binaries/source code you wish to analyze.
+    * `-i` or `--source_dir`: Path to the directory containing the project source code you wish to analyze.
     * `-o` or `--result_dir`: Path to the directory where the output results (`.jl` files) will be saved.

     **Example:**